ehedman/websocketNmea/README.md

 - Browsers: Firefox, IE, Chrome

 For the ADC to work properly I recommend the Pi with the MCP3208 SPI Chip 12 bit ADC 8 channels.
-I have a Raymarine E97 Network Multifunction Display that feeds kplex with NMEA-183 through a serial line with wind, speed, water temp, gps etc.
+For a more comprehensive I/O Solution use the UK1104 driver instead.
+See https://www.canakit.com I have a Raymarine E97 Network Multifunction Display that feeds kplex with NMEA-183 through a serial line with wind, speed, water temp, gps etc.

 Also included in my set-up is the OpenCPN chart plotter that connects to the kplex traffic on the local WiFi on the yacht.